 Membership in The Guild of Artists and Artisans is open to all that apply, regardless of state or country of residence.
 There are three categories of membership:

-- Individuals who support The Guild’s mission but do not wish to participate in Guild art fairs may join as Friends of the Guild.
-Friends of the Guild do not have voting rights; they do not receive a waitlist number.
+Individuals who support The Guild’s mission but do not wish to participate in Guild art fairs may join as Friends of the Guild.
+Friends of the Guild do not have voting rights.

 All memberships in the Guild are renewed annually on December 1.The Ann Arbor Summer Art Fair is reserved for members only.
 All other Guild art fairs are open to member and non-members and conduct annual juries to determine participation.

 - Exhibiting Membership – $70

 - Joint Artist Membership – $60*